Translating Discoveries into Effective Devices to Treat Pain

 The Research Need

-Opioid misuse and overreliance on prescription opioids are major factors in the development of opioid use disorder.
+Opioid misuse is a major factor in the development of opioid use disorder.
 Advances in technology show promise for identifying new, safer pain management options to improve quality of life and reduce reliance on opioids.
-Innovative device designs may also reduce side effects compared to pharmaceutical strategies.
+Innovative technology designs may also reduce side effects compared to medication-based strategies.
 Several effective devices for pain have already received approval or clearance from the U.S. Food and Drug Administration.

 About the Program